ehsong/ehsong.github.io/_pages/research.md

 *Working Papers*

-* Song, E. E. The Political Origins of NGO Sector Expansion Under Authoritarianism: Evidence from Case Comparison of Three Post-Communist Countries. in preparation for resubmission.
+* Song, E. E. The Political Origins of NGO Sector Expansion Under Authoritarianism: Evidence from Case Comparison of Three Post-Communist Countries.

 * Song, E. E. Explaining the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance.
-R&R.

 * Intellectual and Public Discourse on Civil Society in China Under Xi (2013-) (with Runya Qiaoan)
-  * Data collection in progress.
   * Partially funded by Institute for Asian Studies, German Institute for Global and Area Studies (GIGA)

 ## China and the International Order